digita-ai/dgt-id-broker/providers/keycloak-provider/README.md

 ## Starting the provider

-Starting the provider can be done by opening a terminal and executing the command `npm run start`.
+Starting the provider can be done by executing `npm run start` in the package root.
 This will build a docker image based on the docker-compose file.
+To test the provider with the proxy, you can execute `npm run keycloak` in the repo root.